zhaoy37/zhaoy37.github.io/content/post/second-brain/index.md

 Simply insert a Markdown code block labelled as `markmap` and optionally set the height of the mindmap as shown in the example below.

-Mindmaps can be created by simply writing the items as a Markdown list within the `markmap` code block, indenting each item to create as many sub-levels as you need:
+Mindmaps can be created by simply writing the items as a Markdown list within the `markmap` code block, indenting each item to create as manysub-levels as you need:

 <div class="highlight">
 <pre class="chroma">